elch93/tgc-proj4-django2/README.md

 # Cleveland Cavaliers Team Shop
 The website can be viewed [here](https://tgc-proj4-app.herokuapp.com/).
+Use the dummy staff account to gain access to the [Manage Product page](https://tgc-proj4-app.herokuapp.com/manage_product/) as a staff to manage data in the database.
+Use the dummy customer account to use the website as a regular customer.

+1. Dummy Staff Account
+username: test
+password: t1e2s3t4

+2. Dummy Customer Account
+username: testcustomer
+password: dummyaccount

 ## Full Stack Frameworks with Django Milestone Project
 Build a full-stack website that allows user to manage a common dataset, which includes allowing users to share their own data with the community and having access to data by others.
 Main technologies used should include HTML, CSS, JavaScript, Python, Flask & Mongodb.